Together in Christ: 'I Press On!' — Philippians 3:12-14

 Key Thought

 The reality for us is that this past year is done.
-There is little we can do to alter or change the things of the past.
+There is nothing we can do to alter or change the things of the past.
 The point of our passage for us is that we should "press on to possess that perfection for which Christ Jesus" possessed us.
-We can only do that by, "Forgetting the past and looking forward to what lies ahead" with a deep-seated commitment "to reach the end of the race and receive the heavenly prize" which God wants us to receive.
+We can do that only by "Forgetting the past and looking forward to what lies ahead" with a deep-seated commitment "to reach the end of the race and receive the heavenly prize" which God wants us to receive.

 So, dear friend in Jesus, let's press on as we keep our eyes on Jesus and pursue Him in our daily lives.
 We can let the past instruct us, but we must not let the failures of the past detain us or derail us.
 The New Year awaits.
 Let's embrace it and live so that when our years are done, we too can say, "It's finished.
 I have remained faithful.
 The heavenly prize is near.
 Come Lord Jesus!"

-[1] John 20:30.
-John adds the words after Jesus' statement: "Then he [Jesus] bowed his head and gave up his spirit."
+[1] John 19:30.
+In the same verse, John adds these words after Jesus' statement: "Then [Jesus] bowed his head and gave up his spirit."

 [2] 2 Timothy 4:7.